doitintl/CloudBlaster/README.md

 [Safe Scrub](https://github.come/doitintl/SafeScrub) is  another project that does the same thing.
-See [the blog post](https://blog.doit-intl.com/safe-scrub-clean-up-your-google-cloud-projects-f90f18aca311) for an explanation of Safe Scrub
+See [the blog post](https://blog.doit-intl.com/safe-scrub-clean-up-your-google-cloud-projects-f90f18aca311) for an explanation of Safe Scrub.

 The advantages of Safe Scrub over Cloud Blaster:
 * Safe Scrub  does not delete anything.
 It just outputs a Bash script with a simple list of `delete` statements.
 You then review it and run it.
 * Safe Scrub  is in pure Bash.
-You may have more confidence as you see the code that it running, without a compilation step.
+You may have more confidence as you see the code that it is running, without a compilation step.
 * Safe Scrub supports more asset types (for now).

 The advantages of Cloud Blaster: